Top Five Best Monitors for Graphic Design

 Borja Acosta de Vizcaíno’s illustration in Amadine on Apple’s 32″ 6K Pro Display.

-For designers who use other Apple products, and for other Apple fans, the number 1 monitor for professional designers is Apple’s 32” 6K Pro Display.
+For designers who use other Apple products, and for other Apple fans, the number 1 monitor for professional designers is Apple 32″ 6K Pro Display XDR.
 This monitor’s 6K retina is its largest retina display offered yet.
 It’s able to show an impressive range of contrast, thanks to peak brightness of 1600 nits, which is several times higher than average displays.
 The Pro Display Extreme Dynamic Range (XDR) means brightness and color are at a range that almost makes HDR dull in comparison.
 Designers love the backlight control, contrast and the incredible color accuracy.
 There are also helpful presets for print, photography, digital media and a range of design options.

 The stand is sold separately, for around 1000 USD.
 Which brings us to the price: that may be the biggest downside of the otherwise flawless 6K Pro.
 Priced at about 5000 USD, it’s one of the most expensive monitors, and at that you still have to buy a stand if you don’t want to mount it.
 That said, the specs on this incredible monitor are unparalleled and there is no better option for creative work.
 Overall, this monitor is sure to delight any designer even at this price.

-Katerina Patak’s illustration in Amadine on Apple’s 32″ 6K Pro Display.″ 6K Pro Display.
+Katerina Patak’s illustration in Amadine on Apple 32″ 6K Pro Display XDR.

 The Samsung monitor is another option that offers high quality in a range of parameters.
-The Samsung has 4K resolution for excellent visual sharpness.
-Though it doesn’t have quite the color range of the Apple’s XDR, it supports 100% sRGB, which means it’s still up to the task for any graphic designer.
-This monitor has a TN panel, which means that the picture can change when viewing from different angles, as compared to IPS and VA panels.
-But with a 28-inch screen offering plenty of viewing space, it’s not a real drawback for most.
-This monitor features two HDMI 2.0 ports and a Display Port as well as a headphone jack.
+The Samsung has 4K UHD resolution of 3840 × 2160 for excellent visual sharpness.
+Though it doesn’t have quite the color range of the Apple XDR, it supports 99% sRGB, which means it’s still up to the task for any graphic designer.
+This monitor has a TN panel, which means that the picture will not can change when viewing from different angles.
+Even with a 27-inch screen offering plenty of viewing space, it’s a great advantage for most.
+This monitor features two HDMI 2.0 ports and a Display Port.

 The Samsung is indeed a solid monitor that will support a wide range of creative design work for a humble 250 USD.

-Max Lazor’s illustration in Amadine on Samsung U-E590D.
+Olha Voronova’s illustration in Amadine on Samsung Business S80UA.

 The Dell UltraSharp is another monitor well suited to the job of a digital artist who likes a large screen with a side-by-side picture option.
 With its 4K resolution, text and images appear extremely sharp, making it an excellent choice for real-world digital design tasks.
 The color accuracy is excellent, supporting 100% of the sRGB color palette.